RocketLeagueMapmaking/RL-docs/docs/guide/kismet/01_kismet.md

 Kismet offers a hodge-podge of nodes which are essentially split into five groups.
 They will be explained in this order since you will need to understand all previous types going down the list:

-Kismet offers a hodge-podge of nodes which are essentially split into five groups.
-They will be explained in this order since you will need to understand all previous types going down the list:

 | Type      | Used for...                           |
 | --------- | ------------------------------------- |
 | Variable  | Storing information                   |